brendanzhao/Snake/README.md

 ##Snake

 ####About
-This is the classic Snake game I've decided to recreate during my spare time for fun.<br />
+This is the classic Snake game I've decided to recreate during my spare time for fun.
+When you run the game, use the keyboard arrow keys to move the snake.
+Goodluck!<br />
 The code follows all StyleCop formatting standards.

 ####Features